-For the main data about the scope of operation in domestic fixed-line communications and its profitability in 2012 and 2013, see Section1.4.41.4A.
-The following is a description of the main changes in the scope of operation in the segment in the reporting period:
+For the main data about the scope of operation in domestic fixed-line communications and its profitability in 2013 and 2014, see Section 1.4.41.4.4A.
+The following is a description of the main changes in the scope of operation in the segment in the reporting period^{21:}

-A. Fixed-line telephony - In recent years Fixed-line telephony has been characterized by a decline in demand and in market prices, which is reflected in the gradual erosion of the number of calls originating in fixed-line networks.
-The Company believes that this trend stems primarily from the rise in the number of cellular subscribers and the volume of use of cellular telephones in the comprehensive call-minute packages the cellular companies have marketed extensively over the last years (the Company estimates that 80% of all calls originate in the cellular network), from the competition with other domestic operators, and from VoIP calls (see Section 2.1.4).
-In 2013, the number of Company lines declined by about 2% (compared with a decline of 4% in the
+A. Fixed-line telephony - in recent years has been characterized by a decline in demand and in prices.
+The decline in demand is reflected in the decline in the rate of ownership of fixed telephone lines and in a gradual erosion of the number of calls originating in fixed-line networks.
+The Company believes that this trend stems primarily from the rise in the number of cellular subscribers and the volume of use of cellular telephones in the comprehensive call-minute packages the cellular companies have marketed extensively over the last years (the Company estimates that 80% of all calls originate in the cellular network), from the competition with other domestic operators, and from VoIP calls (see Section 2.1.42.1.4).
+In 2014, the number of Company lines declined by about 0.5% (compared with a decline of 2% in the number of lines in 2013), inter alia, due to the reduction in the cellular prices.
+Likewise, the number of call minutes (incoming and outgoing) declined by 9% on the Company's fixed telephone lines compared with 2013.
+The average monthly revenue per phone line declined by approximately 14%.

-For details about the data and definitions of subscriber and average revenue, see the notes to the table in Section 1.4.4.A.
+21 For detailed data and definitions of subscriber and average income, see the notes to the table in Section 1.4.4.A.

-- number of lines in 2012), inter alia, due to the reduction in the cellular prices.
-Likewise, the number of call minutes (incoming and outgoing) declined by 11% on the Company's fixed telephone lines compared to 2012.
-The average monthly revenue per phone line declined by approximately 9%. - B. Internet access In the Internet segment, while growth has been recorded in recent years in terms of the number of customers, the rate of that growth is slowing over time as a result of the high Internet penetration rate in Israel.
-Nevertheless, the Internet segment is characterized by a rise in surfing speeds and by the adoption of advanced services and value added applications.
-In 2013, there was an increase of 8% in the number of the Company's Internet subscribers, and an increase of 4% in the average monthly revenue per Internet subscriber compared to 2012.
-The increase in revenue in the segment stems from an increase in the rates of the surfing packages (see Section 2.2.3), and from the adoption of advanced and value-added services.
+B. Internet access - in the Internet segment, a constant growth has been recorded in recent years in terms of number of subscribers.
+Furthermore, the Internet segment is characterized by a rise in surfing speeds and by the adoption of advanced services and value-added applications.
+In 2014, there was an increase of 8% in the number of the Company's Internet subscribers compared with 2013.
+Average monthly revenue per Internet subscriber remained unchanged compared with 2013.
+The increase in revenue in the segment stems from an increase in the rates of the packages (see Section 2.2.3), and from the adoption of advanced and value-added services.

-In respect of the establishment of a competing fixed-line network to the Company's infrastructure, over the electricity grid, see Section 2.6.4B2.6.4B.
+In respect of the establishment of a competing fixed-line network to the Company's infrastructure on the electricity grid, see Section 2.6.5B.